-Dr Timo Saarinen has a long experience in plant ecophysiological studies.
+Dr Timo Saarinen has research experience in plant ecophysiological studies.
 Previously, he has studied the effects of climate change on mires and other wetland ecosystems.
-His current research interest is in particular the snow ecology of northern plants, and the effects of warming winters on invasive plant species.
+His current research interest is in the snow ecology of northern plants, and the effects of warming winters on invasive plant species.

 He is currently working on a popular science project "Kasvien talvi" (Plant Life in Winter) funded by Tieteen tiedotus ry.
 The aim of the project is to increase public awareness about winter ecology of plants, and how warming winters affects plants in northern areas.

 Friederike Gehrmann has obtained a B.Sc. in Biochemistry in London, UK, and then moved to Helsinki for a Master’s degree in Plant and Forest Biotechnology followed by on-going PhD studies in Plant Biology funded by Doctoral Programme in Plant Science (DPPS).
 Her main interest is how plants cope with and are adapted to harsh environments, especially the snow-covered, cold ecosystems of the Arctic and Subarctic.
 In her PhD she studies how plant phenology and plant stress are affected by the timing of snowmelt in natural and experimental systems in Kilpisjärvi (northern Finland) and Svalbard.

 Read more about her research and studies in Lapland.

 Professor Heikki Hänninen established the PECC group in 2001.
 His main research interest is the seasonality and climatic adaptation of northern plants.
 He is combining experimental ecophysiology with dynamic modelling.
 As of October 2016, he works as a professor in plant ecology at the Zhejiang A & F University, China.